An AEC framework for fields with commuting automorphisms: The AEC framework

 \begin{proof} Since $T$ is an $\forall \exists$-theory, every model of $T$ embeds into an existentially closed model of $T$.
-Since existentially closed models of $T$ are relatively algebraically closed models of $T$, the result follows from Lemma \ref{AP0}. \end{proof}
+Since existentially closed models of $T$ are algebraically maximal models of $T$, the result follows from Lemma \ref{AP0}. \end{proof}